 Submariner enables direct networking between pods and services in different Kubernetes clusters, either on-premises or in the cloud.

 This approach does not need to export or import any service or deal with extra configurations but simply ties multiple clusters together and lets SMF directly reach out to remote site UPF over service IP or pod IP addresses.
-Red Hat Advanced Cluster Management enables easy and seamless Submariner setup with no manual configurations needed on clusters.
+Red Hat Advanced Cluster Management (RH-ACM) enables easy and seamless Submariner setup with no manual configurations needed on clusters.

 Enabling network accessibility across different 5G Core sites can open the door for central observability and management solutions for 5G CNFs, such as NetObserv Operator and Red Hat Advanced Cluster Security (RH-ACS), described in the next section.